Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/Using_APIs/Using_CFT_services_in_C/_index.md

 title: "About Transfer CFT services in C"
 linkTitle: "Using Transfer CFT services in C"
 weight: 290
---- This section begins with this topic which provides information about using the {{< TransferCFT/axwayvariablesComponentShortName  >}} services in C language.
+---This section begins with this topic which provides information about using the {{< TransferCFT/axwayvariablesComponentShortName  >}} services in C language.
 It also contains topics that describe how to use the following services in
 C language.